suryateja010/openshift-may-2024/README.md

 #### Note
 - Kindly use your personal email-id for pre-test registration (avoid using BOFA id)
 - Copy/Paste between your machine and lab machine is disabled as per your Bank policy
+- Once you are done with your pre-test, leave a message via chat or let me know in case you don't have chat access